kaitj/neurobeer/README.md

 #### Containerized package <a name="container"></a>

-NeuroBundle Extraction and Evaluation Resource is also available as a container via Singularity.
-Currently, users will have to build the container themselves via the Singularity recipe found under the singularity directory.
+NeuroBundle Extraction and Evaluation Resource is also available as a container via both Docker and Singularity.

-Future updates will look to implement and support Docker.
+To use the Docker container, run the following command:

+`docker pull kaitj/neurobeer`

+To use the Singularity container, users will have to build the container from the recipe found in the container directory.
+To do so, run the following command:
+`singularity build neurobeer_0.0.2.img Singularity.0.0.2`

+_Note: `sudo` may be required to pull or build container._

 ## Running tractography tool <a name="runmain"></a>
 The NeuroBundle Extraction and Evaluation Resource can be used via command line or as a Python library to be used in Python scripts.